Protect your future, whatever happens

 Your occupation makes a difference to your cover

-There are three occupational categories - General, Office and Professional - each reflecting the level of risk associated with different roles and occupations.
-You can apply to change your occupational category to pay less for your cover or get more for the same price.
+There are two occupational categories - General and Professional - each reflecting the level of risk associated with different roles and occupations.
+You can apply to change your occupational category to pay less for your cover or get more for a slight increase in fees.

 Apply for TPD cover in the ‘Insurance section’ of MemberOnline, or complete and return an Insurance application form.